 The Binding of Isaac is a polemic against, and a rejection of, the principle of patria potestas, the idea universal to all pagan cultures that children are the property of their parents.

 Seen in this light, the Binding of Isaac is now consistent with the other foundational narratives of the Torah, namely the creation of the universe and the liberation of the Israelites from slavery in Egypt.
 The rest of the narrative also makes sense.
 God had to show Abraham and Sarah that their child was not naturally theirs, because his birth was not natural at all.
 It took place after Sarah could no longer conceive.
 The story of the first Jewish child establishes a principle that applies to all Jewish children.
 God creates legal space between parent and child, because only when that space exists do children have the room to grow as independent individuals.

 The Torah ultimately seeks to abolish all relationships of dominance and submission.
 That is why it dislikes slavery and makes it, within Israel, a temporary condition rather than a permanent fate.
 That is why it seeks to protect children from parents who are overbearing or worse.

 Abraham, we argued in last week’s study, was chosen to be the role model for all time of what it is to be a parent.
-We now see that the binding of Isaac is the consummation of that story.
-A parent is one who knows he or she does not own their child.
+We now see that the Binding of Isaac is the consummation of that story.
+A parent is one who knows they do not own their child.